c1982/inject-remote-ip-rpc-server/README.md

 # inject-remote-ip-rpc-server

-This excample automatically adds the remote ip address into the incoming json PRC message.
+This example automatically adds the remote ip address into the incoming json PRC message.